Reg Empey: Personal life

 Reg and Stella Empey have two children.
 Empey is a member of the Orange Order, his lodge being Eldon LOL 7, in the Belfast district.
+Lady Empey was appointed MBE in the 2007 New Year Honours for services to the community in Northern Ireland and died in 2023.

-Election results
+Electoral history

 Empey first stood for election in the 1975 elections to the Constitutional Convention, standing as a candidate in Belfast East for the Vanguard Unionist Progressive Party he received 4657 first preference votes he was elected.
 In the 1977 Local Government elections he received 981 first preference votes and was unsuccessful (he did not run in the 1981 Local Government Elections), and the 1982 Assembly election he received 503 first preference votes.

 In the 1985 Local Government election, he was elected to Belfast City Council with 1117 first preference votes, this was reduced in the subsequent 1989 local government election to 864.

 In 1993 he was elected having attained 1295 first preference votes, and was elected again in 1997 with 2309 first preference votes.
 However this still left him behind his main DUP rival in the Pottinger Electoral Area, Sammy Wilson.